The best running gaiters will help keep sand, rocks, and other debris out of your running shoes. Photo: iRunFar/Eszter Horanyi

 What’s the purpose of running gaiters?

 The primary purpose of running gaiters is to keep dirt, rocks, and other debris from getting inside your shoes and causing pain or blisters.
-Some of the higher gaiters, like the Kahtoola INSTAgaiter Mid, can also keep burrs and other plants that want to go for a ride from attaching to your socks.
+Some of the higher gaiters, like the Kahtoola INSTAgaiter Ultra-Light Gaiter Mid, can also keep burrs or grass seeds from attaching to your socks.

-Gaiters are most frequently used by those putting in a lot of miles on terrain where small rocks can get into shoes.
+Gaiters are most frequently used by those putting in a lot of miles on terrain where small rocks or other debris can enter shoes.
 This can include scree slopes, off-trail routes, and brushy and overgrown terrain.
-With gaiters, you’ll spend less time stopping to empty your shoes of rocks and minimize the chance of having your feet get irritated by small pebbles hitching a ride in your shoes.
+Wearing gaiters, you’ll spend less time stopping to empty your shoes of rocks and minimize the chance of foot irritation.
+This is also important if you’re racing and don’t want to have to stop and deal with pebbles in your shoes

-Even a small amount of dirt between your feet and your shoes can cause friction and irritation, and gaiters such as the Altra Trail Gaiter will keep out light debris.
-Gaiters that cover much of your foot, like the Kahtoola INSTAgaiter Mid, can keep fine dust and sand out of your shoes.
-This can keep dirt from building up between your toes and causing blister-causing friction.
-Racers in the Marathon de Sables, which has stages traversing the very sandy Saharan Desert, use gaiters that cover their whole shoe to keep sand out and protect their feet.
+Even a small amount of dirt between your feet and your shoes can cause friction and irritation.
+Dirt can build up between your toes, resulting in blisters.
+Gaiters such as the Altra Trail Gaiter will keep most of it out, while gaiters that cover more of your foot, like the Kahtoola INSTAgaiter Ultra-Light Gaiter Mid, keep even more debris out, including fine dust and sand.
+The Marathon de Sables traverses the very sandy Saharan Desert, and racers there use gaiters that cover their entire shoe down to the midsole.

 What’s the difference between hiking gaiters and running gaiters?